 Yet they have never held a press conference to condemn the rape crisis in Ghana or domestic violence or marched against corruption.
 At least 12 women have been killed by their partners since the recent wave of homophobia began.
 Sure, Christian leaders condemn corruption now and then, but they have never deployed the same energy they summon to incite hatred against LGBTQI people.
 They rarely raise their voices about the appalling health and education systems.
 Over five hundred thousand teenage girls have gotten pregnant in the last five years alone.
 When people die avoidable deaths in road accidents, their refrain is, “it is God who gives, and it is He who takes.”
 Neither the clergy nor their members strain themselves about inequality and injustices the marginalized face because “God helps those who help themselves.”
 But biblical scholars have provided evidence to show that the Prosperity Gospel is based on a faulty interpretation of the scripture.
 Theologians tell us that any theology that does not affirm all human lives as sacred is terrible.
 Throughout the Gospel, we see Jesus trouble religious and political structures on behalf of the marginalized.

-But whenever the Church’s silence over systemic inequalities and harms is raised, we are told it does its best for Ghanaians.
+But whenever the Church’s silence over systemic inequalities and harm is raised, we are told it does its best for Ghanaians.
 And many churches offer important services in healthcare, education, and finance, among others.
 But church-based social service is not the solution to structural and systemic challenges.
 For instance, the Church of Pentecost’s decision to build police stations and prisons may help ease congestion in selected areas.
-But they would not address the underlying problems of over-sentencing of poor people, poor legal representation, educational and job opportunities for people who need them.
+But they would not address the underlying problems of over-sentencing of poor people, poor legal representation, and educational and job opportunities for people who need them.

-It’s not hard to see why instead of outrage over the state of affairs, church leaders give unfettered access to politicians and businesspeople whose actions and inactions harm Ghanaians.
-It serves preachers for Ghanaian Christians to depend on the Divine, instead of governments, for public goods .
-The desperation is what keeps churches teeming with people and offertory bowls brimful with cash.
-In short, the Ghanaian preachers need the concept of a cruel God to survive; hence, the destructive theologies on poverty, gender, and sexuality.
+It’s not hard to see why instead of outrage over the state of affairs, the church leaders give unfettered access to politicians and businesspeople whose actions and inactions harm Ghanaians.
+It serves preachers for Ghanaian Christians to depend on the Divine, instead of governments, for public goods.
+The desperation keeps churches teeming with people and offertory bowls brimful with cash.
+In short, Ghanaian preachers need the concept of a cruel God to survive, hence, the destructive theologies on poverty, gender, and sexuality.
 But If all the Ghanaian Christian God can do is terrorize people into believing in Him and giving to his cause, it is time to get rid of Him.
 Or, as James Baldwin put it, “if the concept of God has any validity or any use, it can only make us larger, freer, and more loving.
 If God cannot do this, then it is time we got rid of Him.”